lamessk/CPSC-359/README.md

-# ARM-Assignments
+# CPSC-359
-A selection of assignments written in ARM assembly, Winter 2016.
+Assignments written in ARM assembly in CPSC 359-Computing Machinery II during Winter 2016 semster.

 Code was run on a Raspberry Pi.

 A2 receives user input (as integer values) and performs error checking on these values.
 Gets the sum and average, and prints messages to the terminal.